⚙️ The Agency Process and Operations Conference

 Q: What actually happens on the day?

-We start the event at 9.30am, so try to arrive by 9am.
+We start the event sharp at 1.30pm, so try to arrive by 1.15pm.

-The day’s format is pretty simple: you will spend some time hearing from guests with interesting stories that you can learn from, and you will also spend some time in small groups discussing your journey with like-minded agency leaders.
+The afternoon’s format is pretty simple: you will spend some time hearing from guests with interesting stories that you can learn from, and you will also spend some time in small groups discussing your journey with like-minded agency leaders.

 We will serve tea, coffee and a great lunch to keep you going throughout the day.